 Khanda Manda Yoga

-Khanda Manda Yoga is a difficult yoga where the Yogi cuts off his own arms and legs with a sharp cleaver, and throws them into a roaring fire.
+Khanda Manda Yoga is a difficult form of yoga where the Yogi cuts off his own arms and legs with a sharp cleaver, that is axe-like knife, and throws them into a roaring fire.
+After a while, the limbs reemerge from the sacred fire and gets attached to their body as if a form of rebirth.

 Share this Article:

-Khanda Manda Yoga is one of the most difficult forms of Yoga, implying that the Yogi cuts off his own arms and legs with a sharp cleaver, and then throws them into a roaring fire.
+Khanda Manda Yoga is one of the most difficult forms of Yoga.
+It implies that the Yogi cuts off his own arms and legs with a sharp cleaver, and then throws them into a roaring fire.
+After twelve hours, these limbs re-emerge from the fire and rejoin his body thus giving him a re-birth.
 Natural potential for spiritual development becomes valuable only through careful cultivation.
 All spiritual practices are sadhanas.
 However, there are some severe forms of sadhanas and Khanda Manda Yoga is one of them.

 History of Khanda Manda Yoga

-Since early ages, the Rishis, realising the plight in Indian society and in their great magnanimity have created such sadhanas by which the Yogis can extricate themselves from their limitations and make progress.
+Since early ages, the Rishis, realizing the plight in Indian society and in their great magnanimity, have created such sadhanas by which the Yogis can extricate themselves from their limitations and make progress.
 The Rishis have created different forms of sadhanas catering to special requirements.
-The Aghoris specially have brought about terrifying methods of sadhana because they yearn to reach to God immediately.
+Especially, the Aghoris have brought about terrifying methods of sadhana because they yearn to reach to God immediately.

 In Khanda Manda Yoga, the Yogi meditates on burning corpses to force the consciousness beyond all limitations of the personality.
-The hardest concretions of identity are the most defiant ones and steel-wool penances are required to wash them away.
+The hardest concretions of identity are the most defiant ones and challenging penances are required to wash them away.
 The Khanda Manda Yoga Sadhana destroys everything down to the ground of consciousness and rebuild from the bottom up.
-The Yogis in this sadhana do not fear to loose their body because the new personality that shall evolve in re-birth will be totally surrendered to the Will of God.
-Khanda Manda Yoga is a good illustration of Aghora`s approach to personality development.
+The Yogis in this sadhana do not fear to lose their body because the new personality that shall evolve in re-birth.
+The entire process of this sadhana defines an act of totally surrendering to the Will of God.
+Khanda Manda Yoga is a good illustration of Aghora’s approach to personality development.

-Khanda Manda Yoga is said to be one of most terrifying and difficult sadhana of all Aghora sadhanas.
-The practitioner of Khanda Manda Yoga cuts off his own arms and legs with a sharp cleaver, and throws them into a roaring fire.
-After twelve hours, these limbs re-emerge from the fire and rejoin his body thus giving him a re-birth.
-Some sadhus can do Eka Khanda Yoga that implies cutting of one part of a single limb, like a foot; a few like Tailang Swami could do Teen Khanda Yoga, signifying three parts, like the foot, the lower leg, and the thigh.
+Khanda Manda Yoga is said to be one of most terrifying and difficult sadhanas among all other Aghora sadhanas.
+The practitioner of Khanda Manda Yoga cuts off his own arms and legs with a sharp cleaver, and throws them into a roaring fire during penance.
+After twelve hours, these limbs re-emerge from the fire and rejoin his body thus giving the practitioner a re-birth.
+Some sadhus can do Eka Khanda Yoga which implies to cutting one part of a single limb, like a foot.
+A few practitioners or Sadhaks like Tailang Swami could perform Teen Khanda Yoga, signifying three parts, like the foot, the lower leg, and the thigh.
 However, there are very few sadhaks who can perform the Nava Khanda Yoga, using nine body parts, including the head.

-The severe stage of Khanda Manda Yoga comes after the Nava Khanda Yoga, which is called the Agni Khanda Yoga, in which a guru heats his fire tongs white-hot, and then inserts them under his disciple`s skin at the nape of the neck, running them down parallel to the spinal cord.
+The severe stage of Khanda Manda Yoga comes after the Nava Khanda Yoga, which is called the Agni Khanda Yoga.
+In this stage, a guru heats his fire tongs until it becomes red-hot, and then inserts them into his disciple’s skin at the nape of the neck.
+He then runs down the tongs parallel to the spinal cord.
 A yogi who has reached the absolute point of spirituality does not even flinch when this act happens.

 Benefits of Khanda Manda Yoga